columbia/dvh-asplos-ae/README.md

   * Cloudlab.us provides machines and preconfigured profiles.
 Machines will be available upon request for artifact evaluation.
 See [Instructions for Cloudlab](#instructions-for-cloudlab).

 ## Overview
-The experiments measure various application performance on one machine, the server machine (i.e. bare-metal machine and virtual machines), where the other machine, which is the client machine, sends workloads to the server machine.
+The experiments measure various application performance on one machine, the server machine (i.e. bare-metal machine and virtual machines), while the other machine, which is the client machine, sends workloads to the server machine.

 We compare application performance on bare-metal to that on different virtualization levels (from 1 to 3) with different configurations (baseline, passthrough, DVH-VP, and DVH).

 On both the server and client machines, you need to do the [basic preparation](#basic-preparation) for running various scripts and compiling source code.

-For the server, you need to install [a proper kernel version](#branch-information), update [kernel parameters](#kernel-parameter-setup), and use [a proper qemu version](#qemu-branches-for-running-vms) for each experiment configurations.
+On the server, you need to install [a proper kernel version](#branch-information), update [kernel parameters](#kernel-parameter-setup), and use [a proper QEMU version](#qemu-branches-for-running-vms) for each experiment configurations in all virtualization levels.
+Once it's ready, you can start [running a virtual machine](#running-a-virtual-machine).

+On the client, you need to install [baseline kernel](#branch-information) without further updating kernel parameters and QEMU.
+Once the server is running a virtual machine (or physical machine for bare-metal measurements), [run application benchmarks and collect results](#run-application-benchmarks-and-collect-results).

 ## Basic preparation